-The 336,000 km2 Saskatchewan River Basin (SaskRB), located in the cold interior of Western Canada, is the major water resources for Canada’s rapidly developing prairie provinces (Alberta, Saskatchewan and Manitoba) and is drained by one of the world’s larger rivers.
-With one of the most extreme and variable climates in the world, the Saskatchewan River drains East from the Rocky Mountains, passing through a major (10,000 km2) inland delta before entering Lake Winnipeg where it joins the Red River before draining to Hudson Bay.
-Home to 80% of Canada’s agricultural production, and important natural resources, including oil, gas and potash, management concerns include:
+The 336,000 km2 Saskatchewan River Basin (SRB) is located in the cold interior of Western Canada and is the major water resource for Canada’s rapidly developing prairie provinces (Alberta, Saskatchewan and Manitoba).
+The basin is drained by one of the world’s larger rivers.
+With one of the most extreme and variable climates in the world, the Saskatchewan River drains east from the Rocky Mountains, passing through a major 10,000 km2 inland delta before entering Lake Winnipeg where it joins the Red River and drains to Hudson Bay.
+The area is home to 80% of Canada’s agricultural production, and includes important oil, gas and potash resource development.

-- provision of water resources to more than three million inhabitants, including indigenous communities;
+- providing water resources to more than three million inhabitants, including indigenous communities;

 - balancing competing needs for water between different uses, such as urban growth, industrial development, agriculture and environmental flows;

-- issues of water allocation between upstream and downstream users in the three prairie provinces;
+- allocating water between upstream and downstream users in the three prairie provinces;

-- managing the risks of flood and droughts; and,
+- managing the risks of flood and drought; and,

 - assessing water quality impacts of discharges from major cities and intensive agricultural production.